rangle/angular-training-slides/slides/src/content/ngrx.md

 ---

+## Why We Can't Use Backend Programming Patterns to Model Frontend?

+FIXME

+---

-## Structure of Systems - Redux vs Server Architecture
+## Structure of Systems - Redux vs Backend Architecture

 | Function | Angular With `@ngrx`  | Server |
 |---|---|---|